ize-er/pointerize/README.md

 - Only use pixel values (e.g. `"2"`) for `stroke-width` in `svg_attributes`. (this may change)
 - CSS styles overwrite SVG attribute styling.

-### Simplify Options Creation
+### Reduce Boilerplate and Improve Performance

-When there is a large number of shapes you want to specify or for any other option that would be cumbersome to type out you can simplify the process by using Javascript.
+When creating a large number of shapes, or when using the same `animations`/`effects`/`svg_attributes` properties for multiple shapes, make use of `make_multiple`.
+It groups the shapes inside `g` and applies their identical properties only to `g`.
 See the advanced presets for examples.

 <p style="text-align:right;"><a href="#top">back to top</a></p>